{{org_field_logo}}

 Our organisational structure provides a clear framework for decision-making, accountability, and effective governance within {{org_field_name}}.
 It ensures that responsibilities are well-defined and that care services are delivered efficiently, safely, and in compliance with CQC regulations.

-By establishing a structured hierarchy, we maintain high standards of leadership, operational efficiency, and care quality, ensuring that every role contributes to the organisation’s success.
+By establishing a structured hierarchy, we maintain high standards of leadership, operational efficiency, and care quality.
+Every role within the organisation has defined duties that contribute to our overall success.
 Below is a breakdown of key roles and responsibilities:

 3.1 Board of Directors